Gary Gordon: Combat and death in Somalia

 Gordon's body was eventually recovered and is buried in Lincoln Cemetery, Penobscot County, Maine.

 There was some confusion in the aftermath of the action as to the final moments of the firefight.
-The official citation states that Shughart had been killed first but Mark Bowden, author of Black Hawk Down: A Story of Modern War, a book about the October 1993 battle, relates an account by Sergeant Paul R. Howe, another Delta operator fighting in the battle.
+The official citation states that Shughart had been killed first but Mark Bowden, author of Black Hawk Down: A Story of Modern War, a book about the October 1993 battle, relates an account by Sergeant Paul R. Howe, another Delta commando fighting in the battle.
 Howe said that he heard Shughart call for help on the radio.
 Furthermore, Durant believed that the weapon handed to him was not the distinctive M14 used by Shughart but a CAR-15; Howe said that Gordon would never have given his own weapon to another soldier to use while he was still able to fight.
 In Durant's book, In the Company of Heroes, he states that Gordon was on the left side of the Black Hawk, after both he and Shughart moved Durant to a safer location, and only heard Gordon say, "Damn, I'm hit."
 Durant acknowledged that he might have been wrong in his identification but was reluctant to push for the record to be changed since he was not sure.

 After the terrorist attack on the United States on September 11, 2001, United States Special Forces units were inserted into Afghanistan to assist the Northern Alliance forces in overthrowing the Taliban and al-Qaeda terrorists.
 Following an intense mountain battle known as Operation Anaconda in March 2002, U.S. troops complex found a GPS unit and pouch labeled "G. Gordon".
 Intelligence analysts believed at first this was Gordon's GPS unit that he purchased on the private market and used in Somalia.
 The Gordon family was notified immediately of the find before the information was released to the public.
 It ultimately turned out that it was not Gordon's GPS but one belonging to a helicopter pilot lost in an earlier fight during Operation Anaconda.